top of page

 • Conduct school/university based outreach and recruitment

-• Work alongside our College Access Program Coordinator to build list of potential members based on CAP engagement
+• Work alongside our College Access Program (CAP) Coordinator to build list of potential members based on CAP engagement

-• Summer Organizing work
+• Summer Organizing

-• Work with organizing team to implement summer organizing project with the goal to build base, develop organizing skills, and move forward our campaigns
+• Work with the organizing team to implement summer organizing project with the goal to build base, develop organizing skills, and move forward our campaigns

 • MISC